-- Dementia is a progressive neurodegenerative disease that causes a decline in cognitive function
+- Dementia is a progressive neurodegenerative disease that causes a decline in cognitive function, including memory loss.

-- Although there are several therapies (massage, aromatherapy, vitamins, supplements, and many more) that assuage the harsher aspects of the disease, treatments invariably take the form of medication
+- Although there are several therapies (massage, aromatherapy, vitamins, supplements, and many more) that can help ease certain symptoms of the disease, treatments invariably take the form of medication.

-- Several holistic or alternative therapies are available, although inconclusive research has led researchers to believe that further studies are needed
+- Several holistic or alternative therapies are available, but research is inconclusive so further studies are needed.

-Because there currently is no cure for dementia, the primary goals for treating dementia patients are centered around mitigating the symptoms and delaying the disease’s progression.
-Even so, medications offer short-term relief and must constantly be monitored and updated by a physician.
-Physician evaluation of a patient’s need for medication is on a case-by-case basis and depends largely on:
+Receiving a dementia diagnosis can be overwhelming and lead family members to wonder what, if anything, can be done to help.
+Because there currently is no cure for dementia, the primary goals for treating people with dementia are focused on mitigating the symptoms and delaying the disease’s progression.
+Even so, medications can offer some short-term relief and must constantly be monitored and updated by a physician.
+Physician evaluation of a person’s need for medication is on a case-by-case basis and depends largely on:

 - The Type of Dementia